waawaa/waawaa.github.io/_posts/2022-05-30-shellcode-iat-parsing_part-1.md

  } IMAGE_IMPORT_DESCRIPTOR, *PIMAGE_IMPORT_DESCRIPTOR;
 ```

-And the second structure is the own IAT (<br>_IMAGE_IMPORT_BY_NAME</br>), that as we will see during this post is different when the PE image is loaded in memory and when we inspect it in the disk.
+And the second structure is the own IAT (**_IMAGE_IMPORT_BY_NAME**), that as we will see during this post is different when the PE image is loaded in memory and when we inspect it in the disk.

 In disk it has the following definition: